psf/black/README.md

 The headers controlling how code is formatted are:

  - `X-Line-Length`: corresponds to the `--line-length` command line flag.
+ - `X-Single-Quotes`: corresponds to the `--single-quotes` command line flag.
  - `X-Skip-String-Normalization`: corresponds to the `--skip-string-normalization` command line flag.
 If present and its value is not the empty string, no string normalization will be performed.